uyjulian/ifavif/README.md

 ## How to use

-Susie plugins are compatile with many programs, including these:
+Susie plugins are compatible with many programs, including these:

 - [A to B converter](http://www.asahi-net.or.jp/~KH4S-SMZ/spi/abc/index.html)
 - [Linar](http://hp.vector.co.jp/authors/VA015839/)